 Introduction to Frontier

 Section titled “Introduction to Frontier”Frontier is a fully server-side competitive ranked battling system for Cobblemon Fabric servers.
-Matchmaking queues, Glicko-2 ratings, seasonal competitions, team validation, configurable formats — everything you need to run a competitive ladder on your server.
+Matchmaking queues, Glicko-2 ratings, seasonal competitions, team validation, configurable formats, and cross-server queueing — everything you need to run a competitive ladder on your server.

 Why Frontier?